epogrebnyak/runnable-python/docs/resources/student-checklist.md

 - `for` loops repeat a code block by choosing elements from a collection of items.
 - They are often used to iterate over lists, tuples, or strings.
-- You can also use `for` loop with `range()` function you know a specific number of times to run the loop.
+- You can also use `for` loop with `range()` function if you know a specific number of times to run the loop.

 ```python
 for i in range(3)